goldenphoenix713/Unum/README.md

 Example
 -------------------------------------------------------------------------

-For a simple example, let's can calculate Usain Bolt's average speed during his record-breaking performance in the 2008 Summer Olympics
+For a simple example, let's calculate Usain Bolt's average speed during his record-breaking performance in the 2008 Summer Olympics

     >>> from unum.units import * # Load a number of common units.
     >>> distance = 100*m